Pump House Indoor WaterparkView/Hide Photos

 The Jay Peak Pump House indoor waterpark is a place for well-earned leisure.
 A place to experience the mountain when the mountain may have beaten you momentarily.
 A place where you can surf, climb, float the Big River like a boss or sit out a rough day.
 A place where the movement of the water does more than keep you entertained.
 It actually moves you.

-The only way to guarantee access (other than visiting on a lodging package) is to purchase in advance, online:
+The only way to guarantee access (other than visiting on a lodging package) is to purchase in advance, online.
+Please note that Jay Peak Move Up gift cards are only valid on property at the resort and cannot be used for online purchasing.

 Read on for details on all the waterpark features.
 You can also get a better look with the park map.
 Some rides have height and weight restrictions, including: